 - performance incentives which allow executives to share the rewards of the success of the Company.

-Audit Committee: The Audit Committee Charter is appended in this website.
-The Audit Committee comprises Messrs Tim Kennedy (Chairman), Greg Bittar & Michael Chye/ Bruno Lorenzon.
+Audit and Risk Committee: The Audit and Risk Committee comprises Messrs Tim Kennedy (Chairman), Greg Bittar & Michael Chye/ Bruno Lorenzon.

 Remuneration & Nomination Committee: Members of the Remuneration & Nomination Committee are Messrs Peter Lester (Chairman), Tim Kennedy & Greg Bittar.